aneepct/match_engine/README.md

 **Operating system**

-Ubuntu 14.04 or Ubuntu 16.04.
+Ubuntu 16.04.
 Not yet tested on other systems.

 **Requirements**